-The City will complete an update of its Analysis of Impediments (AI) to Fair Housing Choice report by December 31, 2022.
+The City has submitted a draft of its updated Analysis of Impediments (AI) to Fair Housing Choice report and will complete the final report by September 30, 2023.
 The current AI was updated in 2015.

 Actions to address identified impediments taken during the plan period included deconcentration of poverty in the allocation of Housing Choice Vouchers and in the selection of proposed affordable housing sites.